-The 3GPP AAA server indicates to the WLAN UE the decision of using fast re-authentication by means of sending the re-authentication identity in the EAP authentication procedure (i.e. in EAP-Request/AKA-Challenge or EAP-Request/AKA-re-authentication or EAP-Request/SIM/Challenge or EAP-Request/SIM/re-authentication messages).
+The 3GPP AAA server indicates to the WLAN UE the decision of using fast re-authentication by means of sending the re-authentication identity in the EAP authentication procedure (i.e. in EAP-Request/AKA/Challenge or EAP-Request/AKA-re-authentication or EAP-Request/SIM/Challenge or EAP-Request/SIM/re-authentication messages).
 On each fast re-authentication procedure the 3GPP AAA server has the ultimate point of decision of whether to continue with the ongoing fast re-authentication procedure or to defer to a full re-authentication.
+Therefore, whenever the 3GPP AAA server sends a re-authentication identity to the WLAN UE, the 3GPP AAA server shall also include a pseudonym when allowed by the draft-haverinen-pppext-eap-sim [10] and draft-arkko-pppext-eap-aka [9].
+In this way, the WLAN UE retains a pseudonym if the 3GPP AAA server defers to full authentication.

-NOTE: The use of fast re-authentication implies to save power consumption in the WLAN UE and processing time in both the WLAN UE and the 3GPP AAA server.
+NOTE 1: The use of fast re-authentication implies to save power consumption in the WLAN UE and processing time in both the WLAN UE and the 3GPP AAA server.
 However, when the fast re-authentication is used through a low trusted I-WLAN, it is strongly recommended to refresh the keys using full re-authentication.
 The use of fast re-authentication should be left for situations in which the user is accessing a high trusted I-WLAN.